ZtheLeader/useless-facts-app-zain/README.md

 **To use `environment.local.ts`:** You can simply create this file in `src/environments/` and define your local `export const environment = { ... };` overrides within it.
 The build system handles the file replacement automatically during development builds.

 ## Getting Started

-Follow these steps to get the application up and running on your local machine.
+Application is currently also deployed on https://github.com/ZtheLeader/useless-facts-app-zain via Github pages.
+However if your'd like to set it up on your local, follow these instructions:

 ### Prerequisites